Duugu/wow_menu/readme ENGLISH.txt

-Release: 2.7
+Release: 2.8

 IMPORTANT SET UP STEPS.
 DO THIS:
-1. Copy the folder "wow_menu" from the downloaded .zip file to the folder "AddOns". ("C:\Program Files (x86)\World of Warcraft\_classic_\Interface\AddOns") Overwrite any existing files and folders.
+1. Copy the folder "wow_menu" from the downloaded .zip file to some local location on your computer.
-2. Go to the folder "wow_menu" in "C:\Program Files (x86)\World of Warcraft\_classic_\Interface\AddOns".
+2. Go to the folder "wow_menu" that you've just copied.
-3. (Optional) Create a shortcut to the appropiate script (wow-menu_DE_EU.ahk, wow-menu_EN_EU.ahk, or wow-menu_EN_US.ahk, depending on your language/region combination) on you desktop, to easily start the script if you start playing the game.
+3. (Optional) Create a shortcut to the appropiate script (wow-menu_EN_EU.ahk or wow-menu_EN_US.ahk, depending on your language/region combination) on you desktop, to easily start the script if you start playing the game.
 4. Go to the folder "CopyTheContentOfThisFolderToInterface" in you "wow_menu" folder.
 There should be 3 folders in there.
 5. Copy all 3 folders ("DialogFrame", "GLUES", "HELPFRAME").
 6. Go to the "Interface" folder ("C:\Program Files (x86)\World of Warcraft\_classic_\Interface").